Solhotel-hsinchu/Sol-Hotel-E-FAQ-/README.md

   },
   {
     q: "Do you offer baby bathtubs and bottle sterilizers?",
-    a: `Yes, baby bathtubs (with small stool) and bottle sterilizers are available for free rental.<br>
+    a: `▪ Yes, baby bathtubs (with small stool) and bottle sterilizers are available for free rental.<br>
-        Quantities are limited – please reserve in advance.` },
+        ▪ Quantities are limited – please reserve in advance.` },
   {
     q: "Do bathrooms have bathtubs?",